MedoX71T/macOS-BigSur-EFI-File-For-HP-210-G1/README.md

-# macOS-BigSur-on-HP-210-G1-Notebook-PC-G1-mini-
+# macOS-BigSur-on-HP-210-G1-Notebook-PC-G1
-EFI boot file that run almost every driver for HP 210 G1
+This EFI file have all the necessary driver for BigSur to run